cablehead/nu_plugin_stateful_filter/README.md

 Parameters:
   initial <any>: The initial state to pass to the closure closure <closure(any, any)>:
-    The closure receives `|state, value|`, and should return a record in the shape: { out?: value, state?: new_state }.
-Both out and state are optional.
-You can drop rows by ommiting the `out` key, and the current state is preserved if its key is omitted.
+    The closure receives `|state, value|` and should return a record in the
+    shape: { out?: value, state?: new_state }.
+Both `out` and `state` are optional.
+You can drop rows by omitting the `out` key, and the current state is preserved if its key is omitted.

 Input/output types:
   ─#─┬────input────┬───output────